Raav-Paul/taiwanese-credit-risk-analysis/README.md

 - **The portfolio** contains **30,000 credit card accounts** with total **approved credit limits** of approximately **NT$5.02 billion**.
 Notably, revolving credit accounts for **49.12%** of all customer accounts **NT$1.16 billion** in active balances, signaling heavy reliance on continuous credit line roll-overs.
 - The overall portfolio default rate stands at **22.12% (6,636 accounts)**, establishing a high baseline risk environment across the retail lending base.
-- Customer distribution is heavily concentrated in the prime working-age cohort of **20-40 years old** with an **average age of 35.49**, indicating that default risks are directly linked to active workforce income dynamics rather than retirement income.
+- Customer distribution is heavily concentrated in the prime working-age cohort of **20-40 years old** with an **average age of 35.49**.
 - Female cardholders represent the majority of the portfolio at **60.37% vs. 39.63% male**, while single customers edge out married borrowers **53.89% vs. 46.11%**.
 - **Higher education cohorts** dominate portfolio at **47.51% and 35.84%** which account for over **83.35%** of all accounts and hold the vast majority of total exposure **NT$2.1bn** and **NT$2.3bn** respectively.
 --------------------------------------------------